terraform-provider-openstack/terraform-provider-openstack/website/docs/d/dns_zone_v2.html.markdown

 * `ttl` - (Optional) The time to live (TTL) of the zone.

 * `type` - (Optional) The type of the zone.
 Can either be `PRIMARY` or `SECONDARY`.

+* `all_projects` - (Optional) Try to obtain zone ID by listing all projects (requires admin role by default, depends on your policy configuration)

 ## Attributes Reference